Intel-bigdata/SSM/docs/client-user-guide.md

 * void **executeActionAsync**(**String** actionName, **String\[\]** actionParams) **throws** IOException;

-  A asynchronized generic API to execute action.
-System will maintain an internal task to performance the action.
+  An asynchronized generic API to execute action.
+System will maintain an internal task to perform the action.
 The API will return immediately once the internal task is created.